HOP-Ubiquitous/Backend-JUbiboxOMA-Public/README.md

 Source Example
 ==============

-Go to src/eu/hop/examples/ubibox/cli/JUbiboxCLI.java to see an example of use of JUbiboxLib
+Go to src/eu/hop/examples/ubibox/cli/JUbiboxCLI.java to see an example of use of JUbiboxOMA

 Ubibox class explanation
 ========================